Affordable Wildlife Photography

 Here's a crop of the same picture, shown actual size.

 There are a number of digicams available today with 24x or more zoom lenses, which at their maximum zoom

 range will give you about the magnification you'd get with a 600mm (or more) lens on a normal 35mm camera.

 The advantages of these cameras are:

 New models appear so frequently that it's difficult to keep up to date.
-See these articles for details about recently introduced superzoom cameras:
+See these articles for more info on superzoom cameras:

 Return to Photo Info page for more photography articles.